Archives and Information Services

 Areas of General Interest | Catalogs and Searches

-The Archives and Information Services Division includes the Texas State Archives, the State Library's Reference/Documents Collection, the Genealogy Collection, Cataloging department, and Records and Information Management.
+The Archives and Information Services Division includes the Texas State Archives, the State Library's Reference/Documents Collection, the Genealogy Collection, and Cataloging department.
 This division is responsible for acquiring, evaluating, organizing, and preserving permanently valuable government records in addition to providing expert reference services to the public from the following four collections:

 The Texas State Archives preserves and documents the heritage and culture of Texas by identifying, collecting, and making available for research the permanently valuable official records of Texas government, as well as other significant historical resources.
 Maintaining the official history of Texas government, the State Archives includes archival government records dating back to the 18th century, as well as newspapers, journals, books, manuscripts, photographs, historical maps, and other historical resources.